prajwalka/prajwalka.github.io/research.md

     </div>

     <p>
-      To gain practical insight into fracture behavior in elastomers, we designed and conducted a set of experiments under the guidance of Dr. Renee Zhao at Stanford University.
+      In collaboration with <strong>Dr. Renee Zhao</strong> at Stanford University, we designed and conducted a set of experiments to gain practical insight into fracture behavior in elastomers.
 To study the behavior of PDMS rubber, we first fabricated dogbone specimens to obtain the uniaxial tensile response in order to calibrate material parameters.
 Subsequently, we fabricated square films with a central hole and asymmetric notches, and utilized the observed crack propagation paths and load-displacement behavior to validate our model.
     </p>

   </div>